-- Available in many Linux distributions repositories by default.
+- It is available in all modern Linux distribution repositories by default.

-- Ability to create statistics about RAM, CPU, SWAP usage.
-Beside the ability to monitor Linux kernel activity, NFS server, Sockets, TTY and filesystems.
+- Ability to create statistics about RAM, CPU, and SWAP usage.
+Besides the ability to monitor Linux kernel activity, NFS server, Sockets, TTY, and filesystems.

 - Ability to monitor input & output statistics for devices, tasks.. etc.